 |California Climate Credit for Small Businesses||CA Industry Assistance Credit|

-If your facility is eligible based on your NAICS code, you must determine which of one of two categories your facility falls in based on your annual direct emissions.
+If your facility is eligible based on your NAICS code, you must determine which category your facility falls in based on your annual direct emissions.
 Depending upon the category that your facility falls in, you either qualify automatically for the credit (but must opt-in to receive the credit), or you must provide information to verify your eligibility.

 You will need the following information:

-PG&E will verify the information submitted for your facility and will contact your authorized representative if further verifications needed.
-If you successfully attested, you will receive your annual CA Industry Assistance Credit each April through 2020 as a credit on your PG&E bill unless you are eligible to receive a check.
-You will not need to recertify, so long as you continue to operate in an eligible industry.
+PG&E will verify the information submitted for your facility and will reach out if further verifications are needed.
+If you successfully attested, you will receive your annual CA Industry Assistance Credit in April as a credit on your PG&E bill, unless you are eligible to receive a check.*

 Businesses receiving the CA Industry Assistance Credit are encouraged to further reduce their carbon footprint by taking advantage of energy-efficiency and energy-management programs and resources.

-For more information on California Industry Assistance, visit the California Public Utilities Commission website: www.cpuc.ca.gov/industryassistance
+For more information on California Industry Assistance, visit California Public Utilities Commission’s CA Industry Assistance’s website.

 If you are unsure which NAICS code applies to your facility, review your company’s federal income tax return, such as IRS Form 1120, or use the U.S. Census Bureau’s guidelines (which can be found at https://www.census.gov/eos/www/naics/faqs/faqs.html#q9).